-652 Classical Guitar II (2) UC:CSU (Music Family M01)
+652 Classical Guitar II (2) UC:CSU

 Prerequisite: MUSIC 651 with a grade of C or better.
-If the prerequisite is not met, enrollment is not met, enrollment is subject to audition.
+If the prerequisite is not met, enrollment is subject to audition.

 Lecture, 1 hour; lab/performance, 2 hours.
 Students in the course will learn advanced beginning level classical guitar techniques, including right and left hand development.
 The course will include advanced beginning repertoire, note reading, preparation for solo and ensemble performance.
 Each student must possess a nylon string guitar.
-If the prerequisite is subject to audition.
+If the prerequisite is not met, enrollment is subject to audition.